 When water flows through your tap and into appliances, like the dishwasher and washing machine, there are minerals and chemicals that can build up over time.
 This is more common if you live in an area that has hard water in addition to contaminated water.
 Filtered water, by way of a whole-house filtration unit, can reduce any corrosion that could potentially take place, in addition to improving the pH level of your water.
 This will protect the value of your appliances and fixtures.
 It can even help keep your clothing looking new for longer periods of time.

-Different Types of Whole-Home Water Filters
+Different Types of Whole-Home Water Filtration Systems

 There are few different types of whole-house water filters that you can have installed.
 These include water softener systems, UV purification systems, filters that remove sediment and activated carbon filters.
 Each system will address different types of contaminants, so it might be necessary to start with a water quality test.